geoserver/geoserver-history/doc/en/user/source/community/css/properties.rst

       * yes
     - * ``stroke-width``
       * length
       * The width to use for stroking the line.
+      * yes
+    - * ``stroke-size``
+      * length
-The image or shape will be forced to this size as well.
+      * An image or symbol used for the stroke pattern will be stretched or squashed to this size before rendering.
+If this value differs from the stroke-width, the graphic will be repeated or clipped as needed.
       * yes
     - * ``stroke-rotation``
       * angle